ayalaluquez/nperrin/data/what-the-fuck-is-this-site.md

 # What the fuck is this site?
 Simple site that I've built to upload content.
 In general most useful for me than for others.

-I could have used a static site generator like [Gatsby](https://gatsbyjs.org), but wanted to learn stuff while doing this.
+I could have used a static site generator like [Gatsby](https://gatsbyjs.org), but wanted to learn doing one by myself (kind off).

 Although the design is very simple, I'll make some [improvements](./improvements) to the site, the idea will maintain the same.